yuliiamaiboroda/backend_agro/readme.md

 # Dynamic Content Control API and User Interaction Service

 Welcome to the Dynamic Content Control API and User Interaction Service!
-This API provides seamless integration for managing dynamic content on your website and staying in touch with your users.
+This API provides seamless integration for managing dynamic content of services, vacancies and products on your website and staying in touch with your users.
 Whether you want to update website content in real-time, collect user feedback, or receive resumes, this service has got you covered.

 ## Introduction